-Moderation approach to main assessment: Universal double-blind marking

-Assessment Feedback: Informal feedback will be given during regular meetings with supervisors.
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort Assessment Feedback: Informal feedback will be given during regular meetings with supervisors.
 The supervisor will also provide an assessment of the project drafting skills during the planning of the dissertation.
 Work will be returned according to specified deadlines and accompanied by constructive comment.